RobotBuilder is an application designed to aid the robot development process. RobotBuilder can help you:

 Easily modify your operator interface.

 Creating a program with RobotBuilder is a very straight forward procedure by following a few steps that are the same for any robot.
 This lesson describes the steps that you can follow.
 You can find more details about each of these steps in subsequent sections of the document.

-RobotBuilder generates code using the old Command Framework.
-For more details on the old framework see [Old] Command Based Programming.
+RobotBuilder generates code using the new Command Framework.
+For more details on the new framework see Command Based Programming.

 Your robot is naturally made up of a number of smaller systems like the drive trains, arms, shooters, collectors, manipulators, wrist joints, etc. You should look at the design of your robot and break it up into smaller, separately operated subsystems.
 In this particular example there is an elevator, a minibot alignment device, a gripper, and a camera system.
 In addition one might include the drive base.
 Each of these parts of the robot are separately controlled and make good candidates for subsystems.